aws/serverless-application-model/examples/2016-10-31/custom_domains_with_route53/README.md

 1. A domain name.
 You can purchase a domain name from a domain name provider.
 1. A certificate ARN.
 Set up or import a valid certificate into AWS Certificate Manager.
 If the endpoint is EDGE, the certificate must be created in us-east-1.
 1. A HostedZone in Route53 for the domain name.
-1. A Cloudfront Distribution for the domain if the endpoint is set to EDGE.

 ## PostRequisites
 After deploying the template, make sure you configure the DNS settings on the domain name provider's website.
 You will need to add Type A and Type AAAA DNS records that are point to ApiGateway's Hosted Zone Id.
 Read more [here](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-api-gateway.html)